 An epic quest to wean off the industrial mother pig!

-For the last two years I’ve been on a mission to understand how our economic system shapes our lives and depletes the planet.
+In October I embarked on a mission to understand how our economic system shapes our lives and depletes the planet.

-It strikes me that living in our modern society is a bit like suckling an enormous industrial pig.
+It struck me that living in our modern society is a bit like suckling an enormous industrial pig.
 To get the energy, food and shelter we need to survive, we have to suckle at the teats of massive industrial entities like supermarkets, banks and oil companies.
 Even though we want to put our energy into important things like tackling climate change and healing the wounds of colonisation, we need our money-milk to survive!

 Apologies for this grotesque metaphor!
 It helps to convey our very real dependency on an industrial economic system that fundamentally depletes our communities and environment.
 To wean ourselves off the industrial mother pig we need to find alternative sources of sustenance and energy.
 This project is a quest to find these alternatives.
 There are pockets of energy hiding everywhere and there are people who know how to tap into them!
 I want to find and connect these people and help to build the movement for change.